-All students at Stone Child College are eligible for transportation services to and from the college campus.
-Students must sign up on the transportation sign in sheet the day before pickup so transportation can be arranged for that particular student.
+All students at Stone Child College are eligible for transportation services to and from the college campus within the Rocky Boy's Indian Reservation.
+Students must sign up on the transportation sign-in sheet the day before pickup so transportation can be arranged for that particular student.